vision-array/vision-array.github.io/_posts/2023-08-05-attention-transformers.md

   - $$ W_{Q} $$ Query Weights matrix is given by - Dimension $$ (D_{X}*D_{Q}) $$
   - The Query vector is given by $$ Q: X.W_{Q} = (N_{X}*D_{X})*(D_{X}*D_{Q}) = N_{X}*D_{Q} $$
   - The rest of the operations on calculating the alignment scores, calculating the attention weights and the output vector is similar to that mentioned above (similar to attention layer) giving the final output vector as $$ Y = N_{X}*D_{v} $$ except that $$ N_{X} == N_{Q} $$
-> Self-Attention is permutation invariant - i.e the overall output doesnot change except that the output vectors will also be permuted.
+- Note: Self-Attention is permutation invariant - i.e the overall output doesnot change except that the output vectors will also be permuted.
 ![Permutation Invariance in Self-Attention](/assets/img/08-05-attention-transformers/permutation-invariant.png)
   - In-order to make the layer position-aware(useful for any time-series data prediction), concatenation of the Positional Encoding done to the input vector.
   - The positional encoding could be either a fixed function, a learnable function with a lookup table.